Martin Stadium (Northwestern University): Seating and other aspects of the stadium

 A second sideline grandstand was added on the east sideline of the playing surface, the side of the venue which abuts the lake, and is the side in which the visiting team bench is located along.
 This grandstand contains 1,200 bleacher-style bench seats.
 The size of what could be constructed along the east sideline was confined by the limited amount of room between the playing surface and the lake.
 The east stands are very near to the lake, with their last row of seats being located roughly 50 ft from the water.

-The temporary south endzone grandstand grandstand contains both general admission and premium seating, and extends far further-back than the sidelines do.
+The temporary south endzone grandstand contains both general admission and premium seating, and extends far further-back than the sidelines do.
 The south endzone has two suite levels, with a total of sixteen suites.
 It also features club seats, and a field-level premium loge seating section.
 With its many premium seats, the South grandstand generates the most revenue.
 Its first row is a field-level premium loge seating section that has twenty sets of four-seat tables (with cushioned seats) that are elevated only 2 ft above the playing surface.
 Behind this are rows of general admission seats, beyond which there are several rows of cushioned premium club seating.
 Behind the club seating are club dining areas (which contain the all-inclusive dining offered to club section seatholders) and the premium suites.
 Each premium suite is open-air, and offers seating for either 11 or 14 spectators.

 The 5,000 seat temporary north endzone grandstand features sections for marching band stands and the student sections of both Northwestern and visiting teams during football games.
 All seating in this section is bleacher-style bench seating.
-For the 2025 season, the home team football student section in this grandstand was shifted to the west end of the grandstand, situating Northwestern students closer to the where players enter the stadium and closer to the sideline where Northwestern's bench is located.
+For the 2025 season, the home team football student section in this grandstand was shifted to the west end of the grandstand, situating Northwestern students closer to where players enter the stadium and closer to the sideline where Northwestern's bench is located.

 Despite the expanded venue having a much lower overall capacity than the former Ryan Field had, its premium seating areas have far more seats than the premium areas of the former Ryan Field had offered in its sole premium section (a 350-seat skybox).
 Since premium seating areas generate larger revenue, this has allowed Northwestern to generate greater per-game revenue during its 2024 season home games at Martin Stadium than it had in its 2023 season home games at the former Ryan Field.